shahinism/python-negar/README.md

 ## Git

-You can get latest stable changes from github server:
+You can get the latest stable changes from the GitHub server:

     $ git clone https://github.com/shahinism/python-negar.git
     $ cd python-negar